 Architectures often involve a combination of in-memory data structures for immediate access and persistent storage (like databases or file systems) for long-term retention.
 This ensures that the agent doesn’t “forget” everything when it’s turned off.
 We look at AI agent architecture patterns that incorporate these elements.

-Addressing Context Window Limitations with Code
+Addressing Context Window Limitations with Code for AI Recall

 The context window limitations of LLMs are a primary driver for developing sophisticated memory systems.
 Techniques like summarization, selective memory retrieval, and hierarchical memory structures are employed to overcome these constraints.